gvalves/unifesp/README.md

 # My Unifesp public repository
-Repository for projects and exercicies of all subjects of unifesp that are related to programming.
+Repository for projects and exercises from all programming-related subjects at UNIFESP.